Paschke duality and assembly maps: Calculation of the domain and target of the Paschke transformation

 The asserted equivalence is then defined as the composition of the equivalences in \eqref{qwefrfrfrfrfrfqweoifjqwioefeqwfq1} and \eqref{werfwefewfqwefqwedqdqwedwer}.

 We start with the construction of \eqref{qwefrfrfrfrfrfqweoifjqwioefeqwfq1}.
 We consider the following diagram in $\KKG$

-The lower part is a segment of a fibre sequence with $F(\pi)$ defined as the fibre of $\kkG(\pi)$.
-The upper composition vanishes since \eqref{QEWFQWEFFQWDWD} is exact, but it is not necessarily part of a fibre sequence since we only know that $\kkG$ sends semisplit exact sequences to fibre sequences and it is not clear that \eqref{QEWFQWEFFQWDWD} is semisplit exact.
+The lower part is a segment of a fibre sequence with $F(\pi)$ defined as the fibre of $\kkG(\pi)${, where $\pi$ is the quotient morphism ${\bM\bC}^{(G)}_{\std} \to \bQ^{(G)}_{\std}$}.
+The upper composition vanishes since \eqref{QEWFQWEFFQWDWD} is exact, but it is not necessarily part of a fibre sequence since $\kkGA$ is only conditionally exact.
 The dotted arrow and the corresponding square is then given by the universal property of the fibre.

 We consider an ind-$G$-proper object $P$ and apply the exact functor { $\KKG(P,-)\colon \KKG \to \Sp$ to \eqref{fqwfwefwefewfewffqewf}}.
-We then get the following diagram in $\Sp$ (as usual we drop the symbol $\kkG$ if we insert objects in $\KKG(-,-)$)
+We then get the following diagram in $\Sp$ (as usual we drop the symbol ${\kkGA}$ if we insert objects in $\KKG(-,-)$)